jappeace/llvm-party/README.md

 missing LLVM features, report & fix bugs or report API inconveniences.

 ### Becoming a maintainer

-Since historically this package has lost (interest of) maintainers I'm introducing a new revolving door like structure for maintainership.
+Since this package has historically struggled to maintain active maintainers, I'm introducing a new "revolving door" structure for maintainership.
-This is a reaction to the reality of maintainership.
+This is a response to the realities of package maintenance.

-Anyone is eligible to become maintainer if they:
+Anyone is eligible to become a maintainer if they:

-+ Created a github account
++ Have created a GitHub account
-+ Created a hackage account
++ Have created a Hackage account
-+ Has bumped at least 3 dependencies[^1] or made any meaningfull contribution of similar difficulty level.
++ Have updated at least three dependencies[^1] or made any meaningful contribution of a similar difficulty level.

-[^1]: If he exiting maintainers failed to have do this kind of base level maintainence,
-      anyone pointing out their neglect, deserves maintainership.
+[^1]: If the existing maintainers fail to perform this basic level of maintenance, anyone pointing out their neglect deserves maintainership.

-The maintainership will include commit and hackage access.
+Maintainership will include commit and Hackage access.
-This rather low bar will hopefully prevent this package from falling in disrepair (again).
+This relatively low bar will hopefully prevent this package from falling into disrepair again.

-Maintainers maybe removed by other maintainers after a year of inactivity (no hard feelings).
+Maintainers may be removed by other maintainers after a year of inactivity (no hard feelings).
-Inactivity means, no commits, no responses to messages, or no hackage uploads.
+Inactivity is defined as no commits, no responses to messages, or no Hackage uploads.
-This is to mitigate supply chain attack risk.
+This is to mitigate the risk of supply chain attacks.

-The maintainers hold the right to change these rules, however the rules apply to everyone.
+The maintainers have the right to change these rules; however, the rules apply to everyone.

-So if you want to become maintainer, open either an issue or email a maintainer, referring to these rules, and if you qualify, they'll add you.
+So, if you want to become a maintainer, open either an issue or email a current maintainer, referencing these rules.
+If you qualify, they'll add you.
+If not, you may want to consider creating a fork.
-(if not you probably should fork).

 ## Versioning